 A word of advice: bargaining is an art in Marrakech, so don't let yourself get carried away by high prices or the shopkeepers' claims.

 5. Gastronomic tour of Marrakech

-Food is one of the great attractions of this city, but, although it may seem otherwise, it is not always easy to find good dishes during your visit.
-That's why, if you like to try new things and experiment with flavours, I recommend this guided gastronomic tour to get to know the local specialities.
-Do it at the beginning of your trip, it will be very useful to choose restaurants and dishes in the following days.
+Food is one of the great attractions of this city, but, although it may seem otherwise, it is not always easy to find good food during your visit.
+So if you like to try new things and experiment with flavours, I recommend this guided gastronomic tour to get to know the local specialities.
+Do it at the beginning of your trip, it will be very useful for choosing restaurants and dishes on later days.

 The most important thing to know if you are interested in Moroccan food in general and Marrakech food in particular, is that in this culture eating and drinking is not just a formality, but a way of life, a way of sharing customs and socialising.
 On this tour the guide, in addition to offering you some tastings (keep in mind that you are not going to sit down to eat, but the idea is that you try different foods and flavours) will teach you the true meaning of Moroccan culinary culture and typical dishes.

 - Tajines (meats and vegetables simmered and spiced)

 - Mechoui (lamb cooked gently)